-As stated above, in 2020 BPIR will operate using its own rules as outlined in the BPIR Rule book.
-The book will be available online.
+In 2022 BPIR will operate using its own rules as outlined in the BPIR Rule book, which is online.

 Please read carefully because there will be no exceptions for members or non- members.
 Once the books are closed, they are closed for everyone.

-If a BPIR member competes in two or more events during the current rodeo year and win money in both events, they qualify for All-Around Cowboy/Cowgirl competition.
-Note: Mere qualification alone does not guarantee a spot in both events at the finals.
-For example, if a contestant is NOT one of the top 10 leaders in one of their events, they may not be a BPIR finalist in that event merely because they competed in a second event and/or won money in that event.
+If a BPIR member competes in two or more events during the current rodeo year, they qualify for All-Around Cowboy/Cowgirl competition.
+However, mere qualification alone does not guarantee a spot in both events at the finals.
+For example, if a contestant is NOT one of the top 10 leaders in one of their events, they may not be a BPIR finalist in that event merely because they competed in a second event and/ or won money in that event.
 Monies won in each event will count towards All-Around Cowboy/Cowgirl points.

 BPIR FINALS JACKETS: